LucidtechAI/las-docs/introduction/models.md

 # *Models*

+(TTNote: Consider moving this section to an earlier section as it is referenced in earlier pages.)

- - A *Model* is a machine learning model that is able to extract information from your documents.
+ - A *Model* is a machine learning tool that is able to extract information from your documents.

-Depending on the problem that needs to be solved a *Model* can be trained accordingly.
+Depending on the problem that needs to be solved, a *Model* can be trained accordingly.
-Whether it is extracting date and total amount from a receipt, specific payment information from an invoice, name and age from an ID-card Lucidtech is able to provide an adequate machine learning model that can be accessed via *Models*.
+Whether it is extracting date and total amount from a receipt, a specific payment information from an invoice, or name and age from an ID card, Lucidtech is able to provide an adequate machine learning model that can be accessed via *Models*.

-Request a model by contacting [support@lucidtech.ai](mailto:support@lucidtech.ai), or by clicking [Get Started](https://lucidtech.ai) on our home page.
+You can request a model by contacting us at [support@lucidtech.ai](mailto:support@lucidtech.ai), or by clicking *Get Started* on our [home page](https://lucidtech.ai).

-See what models that are available by using `models list` available via the CLI;
+See what models that are available by using `models list` available via the CLI:
 ```commandline
 >> las models list
 {